a) I have a Bachelor's Degree in non IT/Comp Science/ Computing. Will 2 years of relevant working experience suffice?

 • Opportunity to undertake a significant project with research and/or software development components.

-• A deeper learning experience through student/supervisor mentorship.
+• A deeper learning experience through student/advisor mentorship.

 • Better preparation to handling large ICT projects or future PhD study